 Clinic hours vary depending on location.
 We strive to see as many patients as possible and, depending on the location, generally average between 100 and 500 patients per day.
 As in any acute care setting, some patients will be well and others very sick.
 IMR clinics treat patients using a variety of procedures, including wound care and sutures; respiratory and nebulizer treatments; patient hydration, including oral rehydration solutions and IVs; and more.

 Each of our clinics has a basic a laboratory that provides a variety of testing, including UA, Hgb, malaria, pregnancy, glucose, HIV, and more.
-IMR provides education for patients living with chronic conditions, and assists patients with referrals to appropriate care centers and hospitals for long-term care.
+We provide education for patients living with chronic conditions and assist patients with referrals to appropriate care centers and hospitals for long-term care.

 Our non-medical staff fills a variety of roles in the medical clinic, including helping in pharmacy, helping with patient intake (history, vital signs), helping patients move from one part of clinic to another, helping physicians with patients in a variety of ways, and providing health educational classes.

 Dental Clinic Routine

 Dental clinics run simultaneously with the medical clinics, and patients frequently visit both clinics.
 Dental examinations, cleanings, fluoride treatments, and extractions are the primary procedures.
 Many dentists bring supplies for restorations as well.
 Oral health education is provided to all patients.
 The dental clinic is generally very busy and provides many opportunities for non-medical personnel to work, learn, and teach.

 Community Health Education

 Community health education is a primary, sustainable piece of our trip.
 We strive for every patient to receive at least 10 health education classes in addition to a medical and/or dental examination and treatment.
 Our goal is to provide patients with as much understanding of disease and how to prevent it, as well as how to stay healthy, as we can.

 - Skin infections